optimumqa/cypress-boilerplate/README.md

 - **product** name
 - **baseUrl**

-The example from image above would create the following structure and inject new scripts in package.json.
+The command from above would create the following structure and inject new scripts in package.json.

 ```
 - configs/